cse-sim/cse/doc/src/records/airhandler.md

   required: "No",
   variability: "constant") %>

-**ahpSupRh=*float***
+**ahpCapSupH=*float***

-Input (and output) power of supplemental resistance reheat coil used when heat pump alone cannot meet the load.
-This power input is in kW, not Btuh as for most CSE power inputs.
-Energy consumed by this heater, as well as the defrost supplemental resistance heater, is accumulated in category "hp" of ahhcMeter (whereas energy consumption of the heat pump compressor is accumulated under category "Htg").
+Output capacity of the supplemental reheat coil used when heat pump alone cannot meet the load or to offset the defrost cooling load.
+Energy consumed by this heater is accumulated in category "HPBU" of ahhcMeter (whereas energy consumption of the heat pump compressor is accumulated under category "Htg").

 <%= member_table(
+  units: "Btu/hr",
+  legal_range: "*x* $\\ge$ 0",
+  default: "0",
+  required: "No",
+  variability: "constant") %>

+**ahpEffSupH=*float***

+Efficiency of the supplemental reheat coil.
+Use values other than the default for gas supplemental heaters.

+<%= member_table(
-  units: "kW",
+  units: "",
   legal_range: "*x* $\\gt$ 0",
+  default: "1.0",
+  required: "No",
+  variability: "hourly") %>

+**ahpSupHMtr=*mtrName***

+Specifies a meter for recording supplemental heater energy use.
+End use category "HPBU" is used.

+<%= member_table(
+  units: "",
+  legal_range: "*name of a METER*",
-  default: "10 kW",
+  default: "*not recorded*",
   required: "No",
   variability: "constant") %>